-AUTO 101 AUTOMOTIVE SERVICES Fall, 2 credit hours
+AUTO 101 AUTOMOTIVE SERVICES

 Automotive Services is an introductory course in vehicle systems theory of operation and maintenance.
 Topics include automotive shop procedures involved in general maintenance of vehicles related to suspension, engine, and driveline.
 Safety and customer relations skills will also be stressed.
 Students who have successfully completed a high school vocational program in Automotive Mechanics/ Technology may be eligible for transfer credit.
 Two hours lecture per week.